MrDrMcCoy/bblib/README.md

 - `LOGFILE`
   - Description: Set this to have `log` additionally output to a file.
   - Used by: `log`.
-  - Notes: This will capture debug output if BASH has `set -x`.
+  - Notes: This will capture debug output if Bash has `set -x`.
   - Default: _unset_
 - `PIDFILE`
   - Description: The path to a file for tracking the PID of the script.